Overview

 iOS

-Dornsife iPhones should be running iOS 18.
+Dornsife iPhones should be running iOS 26 or 18.

 iOS operating system